JLiangHe/jlianghe.github.io/index.md

 <p>
 Hi!
 I'm an incoming Ph.D. student at <a href="https://statistics.yale.edu//">Department of Statistics and Data Science, Yale University</a>,
 	working with <a href="https://zhuoranyang.github.io/">Prof. Zhuoran Yang</a>.
-Prior to that, I obtained my bachelor's degree in Statistics from <a href="https://www.fdsm.fudan.edu.cn/aboutus/default.html">School of Management</a>, <a href="https://www.fudan.edu.cn/">Fudan University</a>.
+Prior to that, I obtained my B.S. degree in Statistics from <a href="https://www.fdsm.fudan.edu.cn/aboutus/default.html">School of Management</a>, <a href="https://www.fudan.edu.cn/">Fudan University</a>.
 Here is a copy of my <a href="assets/files/Jianliang-He.pdf">CV</a>.
 </p>